 The Award

-The Mentorship Award is presented to a leader in the healthcare system who demonstrates exemplary, sustained commitment to mentoring, and inspiring healthcare leadership.
+The Mentorship Award is presented to a leader in the Canadian healthcare system who demonstrates exemplary, sustained commitment to mentoring, and inspiring healthcare leadership.
 The winner will receive an etched glass trophy.
 Should the future permit us to return to an in-person event, the recipient will also receive paid travel and accommodations to attend the College’s Honouring Health Leadership event, and a complimentary registration to the CCHL National Conference.
 In addition, the winner will receive a $2,500 cash prize to be directed to the recipient’s health system foundation of choice, to support education and/or leadership initiatives.

 Mentorship is a one-on-one relationship in which one person (the mentor) helps develop another (the mentee or protégé) by sharing wisdom, insight and skills, and creating valuable and multifaceted access to organizational dynamics and processes.
 [1] The mentor may or may not be employed in the same organization as the protégé or be in the protégé’s chain of command or profession.
 [2]